 Leave your table saw blade set at 37° and reset your fence on the right to match the depth of your mark, and run the board through.
 Now your cuts should look like this profile:

-Use your orbital sander and 150 grit sanding pads to smooth out all boards and create a rounded corner on the top edge of your side panels and feet, and also the bin face corners.
+Then, use your orbital sander and 150 grit sanding pads to smooth out all boards and create a rounded corner on the top edge of your side panels and feet, and also the bin face corners.

-Lay the cutout side panels we created earlier on your surface and attach the shelves in the designated spots from your template.
+Last, lay the cutout side panels we created earlier on your surface and attach the shelves in the designated spots from your template.
 First add glue to each end, then screw down.

 Attach the 16½” x 9″ (your top board) using a wood glue and a nail gun with 1½” brads.

 Using your bin fronts, apply wood glue to the angled edge and then attach with a nailer with same size brads.
 Nail in from the outside angled edge as shown.